Ednas/WriteUps/NICEChallenge/30ConflictInTheConfig/README.md

-(Get this info before deploying challenge or after)
 ### NICE Framework KSA

 - A0123.
 Ability to apply cybersecurity and privacy principles to organizational requirements (relevant to confidentiality, integrity, availability, authentication, non-repudiation).